Kami no Shizuku (TV series)

-Kami no Shizuku (神の雫) is a Japanese multi-award-winning television comedy series, based on the manga series Drops of God.
+Kami no Shizuku (神の雫) is a Japanese television comedy series, based on the manga series Drops of God.
 Produced by Nippon TV and featuring Kazuya Kamenashi, Seiichi Tanabe, Riisa Naka, Nozomi Sasaki, and Yuki Uchida, it was first broadcast on January 13, 2009, running until March 10, 2009.
 In the Nikkan Sports Drama Grand Prix Winter 2009 Awards, the series received awards in four of the main categories.